The One Act Players

 Mark Atherlay

-Hopped-up on a steady diet of 70's saccharine-laced television featuring George Carlin, Bill Cosby, Larry Storch, Don Rickles, Mickey Dolenz and Dr. Johnny Fever, it was inevitable that Mark would be booted into the world as a walking, talking, face-contorting, cartoon-fuelled mimicker-impersonator and drift towards the explosive and exciting world of Voiceover Acting.
-Atherlay applies his vocal wares for radio, tv, anime, video games and narration (and hopefully a paycheck!)
+Hopped-up on a steady diet of 70's saccharine-laced television, it was inevitable that Mark would be booted into the world as a walking, talking, face-contorting, cartoon-fuelled mimicker-impersonator.
 Mark would like to say more but his train of thought just left the station--and he wasn't on it. www.markatherlay.com

 Digby Christian

-A voice actor and writer forcibly exiled from the UK, Digby lends his considerable talents gratis to good causes (like ours).
-Digby is the Curator Emeritus of our Virtual Museum, and present occupant of the Consorzio Endowment Chair (because no one else will sit in it).
+A voice actor and writer forcibly exiled from the UK, Digby is the Curator Emeritus of our Virtual Museum, and present occupant of the Consorzio Endowment Chair (because no one else will sit in it).
 He resides in the rolling lakelands of Tracy, California with his sons and 4H award winning ceramic lawn gnomes.

 Scot Crisp

 Co-Founder of The One Act Players, Scot's passion for audio theatre stems from listening to the car radio at night during long trips with his family.
-Scot comes from a theater background, and he has acted in productions on both Coasts and in Europe.
-His favorite roles include Archer in The Beaux' Stratagem, Mortimer in Arsenic and Old Lace, Octavius in Man and Superman, and the wicked toymaker in Chitty Chitty Bang Bang.
-Scot lives in the Paris of his mind.
+Scot comes from a theater background, has performed across the US and Europe, and lives in the Paris of his mind.

 Terri Dien